ElderTrump/ElderTrump.github.io/_pages/about.md

 ---
 ## Research Interests ##
-<font size=3> My research interests lie in the interdisciplinary research of <b>Computer Sciences</b> and <b>Energy Systems</b>, concentrating on the designs and operations to enable the future smart grid and power systems with higher reliability, better economic performance, and lower carbon emissions.
-Technically, we analyze the problems from the perspectives of <b>game theory</b>, <b>optimization</b>, and <b>machine learnings</b>.
+<font size=3> My research interests lie in the interdisciplinary research of <b>Computer Science</b> and <b>Energy Systems</b>, focusing on the optimal design and operation to enable the future smart grid and power systems with higher reliability, better economic performance, and lower carbon emission.
+Technically, we analyze the problems from the perspectives of <b>game theory</b>, <b>optimization</b>, and <b>machine learning</b>.
 My Email address is lcb20 AT mails.tsinghua.edu.cn, feel free to contact me！!</font>

 ---
 ## News ##